 Louis Clément built aircraft in Bordeaux, Lyon and Boulogne-Billancourt, and like many other aircraft manufacturers after the armistice, began constructing motorcycles.
 The first machine was a 540cc 55° V-twin presented in 1919.
-The engine was quite unusual, having a shared cylinder head, unconventional spark plug locations, and fully enclosed valves.
+The engine was quite unusual, having a shared cylinder head housing an overhead camshaft, unconventional spark plug locations, and fully enclosed valves.
 Dry sump lubrication was employed with a backup hand pump, the fuel tank acting as an oil reservoir.

-Both primary and secondary drive were by fully enclosed chains.
+It had a three-speed gearbox, with both primary and secondary drive by fully enclosed chains.

-It was a very handsome motorcycle with many innovative solutions, but was too expensive for the majority.
+It was a very handsome motorcycle with many innovative solutions, but was too expensive for the majority, being 1000 francs dearer than a war-surplus Harley-Davidson.
 Production of the twin ended around 1921, and the single did not last much longer.